lucm9/My-Personal-Project-Documentation/07.DevOps_Tooling_Website_Solution/README.md

 **Note: In this project, we will be creating our NFS-server, web-servers and database-server all in the same subnet**

-Next we configure NFS to interact with clients present in the same subnet.
+Next we configure NFS to interact with clients present in the same subnet

 We can find the subnet ID and CIDR in the Networking tab of our instances